Francessco121/real-war-decomp/README.md

 3. Build [Capstone](https://www.capstone-engine.org/) (v5.0) and place `capstone.dll` in `tools/`.
 4. Build tools: `just build-tools`
 5. Verify game exe: `just verifybase`
-6. Extract asm/bin: `just split`
-7. Configure build script: `just configure`
+6. Configure build script: `just configure`
-8. Build: `just build`
+7. Build: `just build`
-9. Verify recompiled exe: `just verify`
+8. Verify recompiled exe: `just verify`

 ### Decompiling
 A quick overview of the decompilation process:

 - Decompile functions and place them in `rw/src`.
 - Map files in `rw/src` and symbols to virtual exe addresses in `rw.yaml`.
-- For functions that haven't been decompiled yet but are in the middle of a source file, add a `#pragma ASM_FUNC function_name` line in its place (with `function_name` being the actual name of the function) to let the rest of the file compile correctly.
-    - If the function is not void, add `hasret` after the function name.
-- If segments in `rw.yaml` are updated or new `#pragma ASM_FUNC`s are added, re-run `just split`.
 - If source files are added/renamed/deleted, re-run `just configure`.
 - Use `just diff {function name}` for live function diffing.
-- Once the function matches: rebuild and verify (shortcut: `just check`).
+- Once the function matches or is logically equivalent: build and verify (shortcut: `just check`).
-- If the function doesn't match, surround it with `#ifdef NON_MATCHING` and add back its `#pragma ASM_FUNC`
-    - If the function isn't even logically the same yet, surround it with `#ifdef NON_EQUIVALENT` instead.
+- If the function isn't logically equivalent but worth committing, surround it with `#ifdef NON_EQUIVALENT`.

 ## Cool Stuff